 Support staff, including teachers with specialist expertise in learning, language or development, work collaboratively with class teachers at Mabel Park State High School to provide focused teaching.
-Focused teaching is aligned to the PBL Expectations Matrix, and student progress is monitored by the classroom teacher/s to identify those who:
+Focused teaching is aligned to the Student Non-Negotiables, and student progress is monitored by the classroom teacher/s to identify those who:

-- no longer require the additional support

-- require ongoing focussed teaching
+- no longer require the additional support - require ongoing focussed teaching

-- require intensive teaching.
+• require intensive teaching.

-Mabel Park State High School has a range of Student Support Network staff in place to help arrange and deliver focused teaching to students who need more support to meet expectations.
+Mabel Park State High School has a range of Student Support staff in place to help arrange and deliver focused teaching to students who need more support to meet expectations.
 In addition, the school invests in the following evidence-informed programs to address specific skill development for some students:

-- Truama informed practice (TIP)
+- Truama informed practice

 - Functional Based Assessment

-- Maglit reading intervention
+- Conflict resolution practices